 Personal Choice is Essential in Breast Cancer Treatment

-A 68-year-old grandmother received chemotherapy and hormone therapy followed by surgery.
+A 68-year-old grandmother received chemotherapy and endocrine therapy followed by surgery.

-A 44-year-old executive underwent bilateral mastectomy followed by hormone treatment.
+A 44-year-old executive underwent bilateral mastectomy followed by endocrine therapy.

 A 36-year-old Army veteran had a lumpectomy followed by radiation therapy.

 What do these cases illustrate?
 That breast cancer treatment is as individual as the women who receive it.

 More breast cancer treatment options means more personal choices